samueljeon/PCC_MATE_ROV_2025_HQ/MEETING LOGS/Saturday, Sep 20th 2025.md

 1. Establish Google Sheets Inventory.
 2. Determine whether a Slack / alternative project managing application will be necessary.
 3. Touch base with Doug & receive documentations / specifications / etc etc.
 4. Research more about the MATE ROV competition & its regulations.
+5. Install platformio for arduino coding version control.
+(Hector's recommendation)